apecloud/kubeblocks/docs/user_docs/installation/upgrade/upgrade-kubeblocks-to-0.8.md

 1. Set keepAddons.

-    KubeBlocks v0.8 streamlines the default installed engines and removes greptime, influxdb, neon, oracle-mysql, orioledb, tdengine, mariadb, nebula, risingwave, starrocks, tidb, and zookeeper.
+    KubeBlocks v0.8 streamlines the default installed engines and separates the addons from KubeBlocks operators to KubeBlocks-Addons repo, such as greptime, influxdb, neon, oracle-mysql, orioledb, tdengine, mariadb, nebula, risingwave, starrocks, tidb, and zookeeper.
 To avoid deleting addon resources that are already in use during the upgrade, execute the following commands:

 - Check the current KubeBlocks version.